Site Manager vs Registered Builder: Which is Right For Me?

 • Strong physical ability

-• Uphold Work Health and Safety standards of the site
+• Uphold WHS standards of the site

 • Ability to confidently use a wide variety of tools, including forklifts

-• Communication & leadership skills
+• Communication and leadership

 • Problem-solving